LEAD RISK OR

 How old are homes in Oregon?

-Approximately 0% of housing in Oregon was built before 1986, when lead solder was banned in plumbing.
-Older homes have higher risk of lead contamination from pipes, solder joints, and fixtures.
+Housing-age data is not yet available for the tracked ZIP codes in Oregon.
+Homes built before 1986, when lead solder was banned in plumbing, carry a higher risk of lead contamination from pipes, solder joints, and fixtures.

 How many children in Oregon have elevated blood lead levels?